 Heavy construction commenced in October 2018.
-Bridge replacements, grade crossing work, station improvements, and parking structure construction are also underway.
-The project is over 30% compete and is currently forecasted to be completed in April 2023.
+Seven out of eight grade crossings have been eliminated and four have re-opened as undergrade crossings, and bridge replacements, station improvements at five stations, and parking structure construction are also well underway.
+The project is over 58% compete and is currently forecasted to be completed in April 2023.